SecArt1/M57-Jean-Digital-Forensics-Investigation/03-deep-analysis/README.md

 ### Primary Objectives

-1. **Locate the confidential spreadsheet**
+1. **Locate the confidential spreadsheet (m57plan.xlsx)**
    - Find all instances (original, copies, deleted)
    - Identify creation, modification, and access times
    - Determine file lineage and versions
+   - Verify hash: MD5 e23a4eb7f2562f53e88c9dca8b26a153

 2. **Identify exfiltration method**
-   - Email attachments
+   - Email attachments (especially to tuckgeorge@gmail.com - suspected phishing)
-   - Web uploads
+   - Web uploads to competitor's technical support forum
    - USB/external storage
    - Cloud storage
    - Network file transfer (FTP, SMB, etc.)
    - Other methods

-3. **Determine user intent**
+3. **Determine user intent and resolve conflicting statements**
+   - Jean's claim: Alison requested the spreadsheet via email
+   - Alison's claim: Never asked for or received the spreadsheet
-   - Deliberate action vs. compromise
+   - Evidence of phishing attack vs. deliberate action
+   - Communication with competitors or external parties
-   - Evidence of deception or cover-up
+   - Evidence of deception or cover-up attempts
-   - Communication with competitors
-   - Financial motivation indicators

 4. **Establish timeline**
-   - When was spreadsheet created/acquired
+   - When did Jean create m57plan.xlsx
-   - When was it accessed
+   - When was it accessed by Jean or others
-   - When was it exfiltrated
+   - When was it exfiltrated to competitor's website
-   - Related events before and after
+   - Related events before and after (phishing emails, suspicious logins)
+   - Identify any involvement from "Bob" (mentioned in case notes)

 ---